ShozenD/fund-allocation-experiment/README.md

 # fund-allocation-experiment
-This is a test repository to house HTML and JavaScript for an experiment created in LIONESS LAB. https://shozend.github.io/fund-allocation-experiment/
+This is a repository to house the HTML and JavaScript for a budget allocation experiment conducted on LIONESS lab.
+More information and documentation can be found at the experiment's website. https://shozend.github.io/fund-allocation-experiment/